pachyderm/docs/themes/pach-emdash/README.md

 </section>
 ```

-1. Define the html and css; in this case a div with the Bulma class `notification`.
+1. Define the html and css; in this case a div with [Emdash](https://emdash.dev) classes.
 2. Define the templating details:
    -  `{{ .Get 0 }}` passes in the first argument of the shortcode as a string
    -  `{{.Inner}}` passes the wrapped markdown content.